arfst23/ServicePoint/README.md

 ## Watch

-Queries [transport.rest](https://transport.rest) for the schedule of train station Friedrichstraße.
+Queries [transport.rest](https://transport.rest) for the schedule of train station Friedrichstraï¿½e.
 Displays and updates the schedule in a wavy animation.

 ### Options